Home > Trans Equality > Change of name

-Some other transgender people who do not intend to transition might also permanently change their name, often to a gender neutral androgynous name.
-Alternatively, they may use a different name just among friends – in a similar way as the many non-trans people who use a shortened version of a longer name among friends.
-It is perfectly legal for any transgender person to use two different names (as long as they are not doing so to defraud anyone) and to have some documents in each name.
+People who are exploring their gender identity, and trans people who have not transitioned, usually just informally use a different name among certain friends – in a similar way as the many non-trans people who use a shortened version of a longer name among friends.
+It is perfectly legal for any trans person to use two different names (as long as they are not doing so to defraud anyone) and to have some documents in each name.